MicrosoftDocs/windows-itpro-docs/windows/keep-secure/WDAV-working/run-cmd-scan-windows-defender-for-windows-10.md

 ms.pagetype: security
 localizationpriority: medium
 author: mjcaparas
-redirect_url: /run-scan-windows-defender-antivirus/
+redirect_url: /command-line-arguments-windows-defender-antivirus/
 ---

 # Run a Windows Defender scan from the command line

-This page has been redirected to *Configure and run on-demand scans*.
+This page has been redirected to *Use the mpcmdrun.exe commandline tool to configure and manage Windows Defender Antivirus*.